auth0/Guardian.swift/README.md

 #### Signing & Verification Keys

-Guardian.swift provides a convenience class to generate a signing key
+Guardian.swift provides a convenience class to generate a signing key:

 ```swift
 let signingKey = try DataRSAPrivateKey.new()
 ```

-this key only exists in memory but you can obtain its `Data` representation and store securely e.g. in an encrypted SQLiteDB
+This key only exists in memory but you can obtain its `Data` representation and store securely e.g. in an encrypted SQLiteDB

 ```swift
 // Store data